Abbot’s Hill Year 11 pupils deserve to be congratulated for an excellent set of GCSE results today.

 The turmoil and uncertainty caused by the events of 2020 will live long in the memory of our Year 11 pupils.
 Despite all the uncertainty, they leave us today with pride – with over 90% of pupils securing their first choice 6th Form destination.
 In total 59.6% of grades were awarded a level 7-9.
 There are some outstanding individual success stories and 36% of this remarkable cohort achieved a level 7 or above in 8 or more subjects.
 A fifth of the cohort achieved 7-9s in all their GCSE subjects while two pupils achieved level 9s in 10 GCSEs.
 A remarkable achievement.

 Much will be written and said about the national GCSE figures this year.
 At Abbot’s Hill we are confident that our grading was fair and honest.
 The schools’ academic team was meticulous in preparing CAGs and followed Ofqual’s advice precisely.
 We duly submitted our assessment of the pupils earlier this summer in lieu of the cancelled examinations.
 Further to the Ofqual announcement on Monday 17 August, GCSE pupils have received grades awarded based on this centre assessed performance (or the adjusted result calculated by the exam board – whichever is the higher grade).

 Abbot’s Hill girls achieved:

-– A 100% pass rate with 97.2% of grades at 9-4
+– A 100% pass rate with 99.7% of grades at 9-4

-We are thrilled that the hard work and determination of both pupils and staff has been rewarded with impressive results that will enable the girls to progress in their education at a range of leading Sixth Forms and Colleges which have offered them places.
+We are thrilled that so many girls have been rewarded with impressive results that will enable them to progress in their education at a range of leading Sixth Forms and Colleges which have offered them places.
 We wish them all the very best for their future studies.